Evetro/evetro-api-tester/README.md

 ## ToDo
 * Source code for retrieving and setting the bearer token
+* Source code for storing the bearer token for efficient reuse
 * Source code which renders the web page and runs the node server
 * ReactJS source code